danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

   * Potential ideas include speach bubbles or subtitles with character names
 * iframe for lesson embed
   * Enable embedding the lesson into Canvas to improve lesson access
+  * Ensure CORS and other security features are configured properly
 * AI Image generation
   * Currently image generation prompt when adding images isn't implemented.
 * Dashboard user icon